zaheerh4ck3r/zaheerh4ck3r/README.md

 <br><br>

-- :work: I am a Software Engineering Internee at Ejad Labs
+- :school: I am a Software Engineering Internee at Ejad Labs
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
 <br>